 Special thanks go out to Mike from Ugly Food for an Ugly Dude (don’t you just LOVE that blog title??
 Hee hee!) for hosting this week’s Tuesday With Dorie pick!
-You can get the recipe from Mike’s blog, or turn to page 164 of Baking From My Home to Yours by the fabulous Dorie Greenspan.
+You can get the recipe below, or turn to page 164 of Baking From My Home to Yours by the fabulous Dorie Greenspan.

 - 1¾ cups finely ground hazelnuts

 - 1¾ cups all purpose flour